gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 ### `System.DirectoryServices`

-If you're willing to do a little extra work, you can get much better performance by using `DirectoryEntry` and `DirectorySearcher` directly.
-These examples assume you already have a `DirectoryEntry` object for the user in question.
+If you're willing to do a little extra work, you can get much better performance by using `DirectoryEntry` and `DirectorySearcher` directly (the `AccountManagement` namespace uses those in the background anyway).

+None of these examples will likely be exactly what you need.
+You may be starting with different information about the user account (maybe just a `distinguishedName` or the `sAMAccountName`), or you may need to come away with different values.
+Modify these examples as needed.
+You may even want to combine several of these examples together.

+For simplicity, these examples assume you already have a `DirectoryEntry` object for the user in question.

 #### Using `memberOf`